guer0198/mtm6302-capstone-guer0198/README.md

 To achieve that I created a list with questions and answers on Javascript, and a function to swap the Html div container text with the list content.

-My biggest challenge was to reuse the code from the first quiz(soccer) for the others.I recon that the way that I wrote the code is not the most efficient, I would like to use fewer lines of code but unfortunelly my my attempts didn't work.
+My biggest challenge was to reuse the code from the first quiz(soccer) for the others.I recon that the way that I wrote the code is not the most efficient, I would like to use fewer lines of code but unfortunelly all my attempts didn't work.

-I also used a function to add +1 to the question index until the value was greater than 5, which is the numbers of questions that I have, so after a button with the final score appears, ending the quiz.
+I also used a function to add +1 to the question index until the value was greater than 5, which is the numbers of questions that I have, so after that a button with the final score appears, ending the quiz.

+Next, I added an array to block the answers after the user's click, so he is not able to choose multiple answers.